Vektor-Memory/Via/README.md

 Via uses SQLite locally.
 No embeddings, no API calls for indexing.
 When you need semantic search, graph traversal, or team-shared context — upgrade to [Vektor Slipstream](https://vektormemory.com).

 ---
+[0.4.2] - 2026-06-15

+Added: Interactive TUI — full arrow-key command palette

+Running via with no arguments now launches an Ink-powered terminal UI instead of showing plain-text help.
+Every command has a guided wizard that builds the correct flags from step-by-step prompts — no flag memorisation required.

+bashvia          # launches interactive TUI (real TTY only) via --help   # plain-text help unchanged via prompt "add auth to the API"   # direct CLI unchanged

 ## Roadmap